-In June of 2017, a bill to ban conversion therapy – a treatment that was grounded in the belief that being LGBTQ+ is abnormal – in New York City was introduced.
-It was intended to change the sexual orientation, gender identity, or gender expression of LGBTQ+ people.
-Later that year, on November 30th, the bill was denied and in celebration, New Yorkers stampeded the streets for freedom from the torturous practice.
+In June of 2017, when city council passed a bill to ban conversion therapy, New Yorkers stampeded the streets for freedom.
 But the celebratory period was only temporary.
-Two years later, New York City has completely destroyed the progress made by passing a repeal of the ban.
+Two years later, New York City has completely destroyed the progress made by repealing the ban.
+Conversion therapy is a treatment grounded in the belief that being LGBTQ+ is abnormal.
+It is intended to change the sexual orientation, gender identity, or gender expression of LGBTQ+ people.
 Gay conversion therapy is now legal in New York City.
-It is necessary that we understand as well as acknowledge the massive disadvantages and obstacles that LGBTQ+ people have been forced to face as well as how now, the community must, once again, face oppression and neglect.
+It is necessary that we understand as well as acknowledge the massive disadvantages and obstacles that LGBTQ+ people have been forced to face, including oppression and neglect.

-According to the Williams Institute, these efforts can dramatically affect one’s mental health and suicidal behavior.
-Approximately, 698,000 LGBTQ+ adults in the U.S. have recieved conversion therapy, where 350,000 of them recieved the treatment as adolescents.
-It is now completely legal to practice amongst minors under the age of eighteen in the forty-one states that have not banned the hazardous practice.
+According to the Williams Institute, conversion efforts can dramatically affect one’s mental health and trigger suicidal behavior.
+Approximately 698,000 LGBTQ+ adults in the U.S. have received conversion therapy, with 350,000 of them receiving the treatment as adolescents.
+With the repeal, it is now completely legal to practice conversion therapy amongst minors under the age of eighteen in the forty-one states that have not banned the hazardous practice.
 In addition, the American Psychological Association has publicly stated that the practice is unlikely to be successful and will involve some risk of harm.

 At Grace, the repeal has not been a topic of conversation.
 Numerous students, when told about the repeal, had little to no knowledge about it.
-There seems to be some form of unwillingness amongst the students of Grace to speak openly about this repeal, as numerous students and faculty members declined to speak.
-The majority of the Grace community is unaware of New York City’s attempt to repeal.
-However, few students and faculty members were up to date on Speaker Johnson’s proposal.
-Reverend Hummell was willing to share his thoughts, “After all of the progress that was made from gay being considered a mental illness to the pride march, it is disappointing to have your own city completely shift.
+There seems to be some unwillingness amongst the students of Grace to speak openly about this repeal, as numerous students and faculty members declined to speak.
+However, there were a few students and faculty members who were up-to-date on Speaker Johnson’s proposal.
+Reverend Hummell was willing to share his thoughts, saying, “after all of the progress that was made from gay being considered a mental illness to the pride march, it is disappointing to have your own city completely shift.
 I was particularly saddened with the idea of any youth struggling to come out, especially because this repeal truly does not represent us as a city.
 It truly disaffirms who we are.
-Conversion therapy evokes the idea that it is okay to be homophobic and that what you have is so bad that is must be cured.
+Conversion therapy evokes the idea that it is okay to be homophobic and that what you have is so bad that it must be cured.
 One also has to deal with the fact that someone is attempting to fix you, to become normal.”